-RUN SCREEN - Allows the user to select what will be shown on the screen while the controller is in the RUN mode, such as displaying temperature readings, water meter totals for a particular system, or the conductivity units of measure.
+RUN SCREEN - Allows the user to select what will be shown on the screen while the controller is in RUN mode.
+Like displaying temperature readings, water meter totals for a particular system or the conductivity units of measure.

-NOTE: When entering values for custom names use the numerical keys for numbers and the up / down arrows to scroll through all the characters of a keyboard.
+NOTE: When entering values for custom names, use the numerical keys for numbers and the up / down arrows to scroll through all the characters of a keyboard.
 Press the right arrow to advance the curser after setting a desired value.
-Press the Help button to place the last entered character into the new cursor space to speed up the process.
+Press the Help button to place the last-entered character into the new cursor space to speed up the process.
 The Help button will also jump advance through the characters.

-4.1 Notepad
+5.1 Notepad